stephengeller/CV/README.md

 I am an ambitious full-stack web developer based in London, UK.
 I pick up new skills very quickly, and can produce clean tested code following best practices.
 I have previous experience working in large technical teams, and have managed technical work in theatre productions.

-I am a graduate from [Makers Academy](http://www.makersacademy.com) - a 12-week intensive development bootcamp - and am currently employed at [Unruly](http://www.unruly.co) as a Software Developer specialising in shared infrastructure development.
+I am a graduate from [Makers Academy](http://www.makersacademy.com) - a 12-week intensive development bootcamp - and am currently employed at [The Guardian](https://gu.com) as a Software Engineer, specialising in tools and infrastructure.

 I love learning a diverse range of technologies both through my work and experimentation, and consistently endorse Agile methodologies and XP values to help me grow my skills.